QiansiqiHu/DOT-server/README.md

 [[**Create an Account**](https://docs.google.com/forms/d/e/1FAIpQLSeT2iQ311o1I-IW_9hPJ3kP0iEuOM8kqR8Lfs-KphaNBxeGvQ/viewform?usp=sf_link)] [[**Report an Issue**](https://docs.google.com/forms/d/e/1FAIpQLSfEhb-JFyDJY4YJZTm_8JhlqI9xnspSksopMaF1Cem5TAclyw/viewform?usp=sf_link)] [[**Deposit Datasets on CUHK Data Repository**](https://github.com/qcbegin/cuhkbiz-data-repo-guide)]

+> **Latest Update on Server Status:**
+>
+> [January 18, 2025]
+> IP address 137.189.75.115 is currently inaccessible from campus network (both browser and SSH connections affected).
+We are working with IT staff to identify and > resolve the connectivity issue.
+We will notify all users once service is restored.

+---

 This repository provides an overview of servers in the Department of Decisions, Operations and Technology, CUHK Business School, including two GPU servers (IP addresses: 137.189.75.114 and 137.189.75.115) and one Storage server (IP address: 137.189.75.113).
 Guidelines on how to use these servers are also introduced.

 > IMPORTANT: During the pilot run, we will only open **137.189.75.115** to new users.
 System integration of both GPU servers is in progress, and all users will be notified when the upgrade is complete.